What Is the Difference Between a DUI and a DWAI in Colorado?

 According to Colorado law, it doesn’t take much to be considered impaired.
 The arresting officer must believe that the amount of drugs, alcohol, or a combination of both “…affects the person to the slightest degree so that the person is less able than the person ordinarily would have been, either mentally or physically, or both mentally and physically, to exercise clear judgment, sufficient physical control, or due care in the safe operation of a vehicle.”

-A DWAI is a misdemeanor charge, meaning though it is technically less serious than a DUI, it will still be added to a criminal record if convicted.
+In Colorado, a DWAI is considered a misdemeanor charge, meaning it is technically less serious than a DUI charge.
+A DWAI charge will still be added to a criminal record if convicted.
 Even worse, after the first offense, the punishments for DWI and DWAI become the same.

 For example, if you have a DWAI conviction on your record and you are subsequently arrested for a DUI, the state will punish you as if you had two DUIs.
 The same is true if you have a DWAI on your record and are charged with a second DWAI.